 The IRS is much more forgiving with people who can’t pay as opposed to non-filers who don’t pay.
 So late filing penalties are much higher than late payment penalties.
 The IRS will not put you in jail for not being able to pay your taxes if you file your return.
 The following actions will land you in jail for one to three years:

 If the government is going to file criminal charges against you for failing to pay your taxes, it needs to act fast.
 Depending on the exact nature of the alleged wrongdoing, criminal charges must be brought within three to six years of the violation.

 Remember, the clock doesn’t start running until you file your return.
 For example, if you owe the IRS money on a 10-year past due return you never filed, you can still be criminally charged with tax evasion.
 However, if you filed a return 10-years ago but never paid the associated taxes, you cannot be criminally charged.

 If you owe more in taxes than you can afford to pay, you have better options than simply not paying.

 Failing to comply with IRS or state taxation rules can result is serious civil and criminal penalties.
-And the longer your taxes go unpaid, the more serious it becomes.
-An experienced tax lawyer can advise you on how best to proceed in resolving your situation.
-Receive a free initial review of your tax-related claim and take the first step by getting an experienced tax professional in your corner.
+And the longer your taxes go unpaid, the more serious the situation becomes.
+It's a good idea to contact an experienced tax lawyer who can advise you on how best to proceed in resolving your situation.